 More about unattended cremationA small or private attended cremation, sometimes referred to as a family-led funeral, is a funeral with a small attended service designed and guided by the family of the deceased, without a celebrant or religious minister.
 The choice of how the service looks is entirely with the family.

 A small, attended cremation or family-led funeral is an intimate affair usually favoured by those looking to say farewell in a straightforward way.
-There is no procession and the service can be as traditional or non-traditional as the family want.
+There is no procession and the service can be as traditional or non-traditional as the family wants.

 A green burial site is often in a forest, meadow or wooded area.
-Currently in the UK, these aren’t especially common, however they are increasing in availability as demand increases.
+Currently in the UK, these aren’t especially common.
+However they are increasing in availability as demand increases.

 More about green funeralsChoosing a simple, no fuss funeral instead of a traditional cremation lets you celebrate a loved one’s life however you wish, with less stress and no fuss.